 Block Length: Blocks shall be a maximum of 600 feet between street centerlines.
 The length of the blocks was taken into consideration at the time of design layout.
 The block lengths within the subdivision do not exceed 600 feet in length.
 There are more than enough street connections within the proposed development.
+By providing these connections, block length and connectivity have been met.

 The properties to the northeast and northwest have the potential to be developed or currently have development approvals.
 The properties to the west and south are vacant, they are also located outside the City limits.
-Two stub streets have been provided to the northeast and northwest properties, two stub streets and a pedestrian path have been provided to the south, and a connection to Lone Oak to the west for $Page \mid 14$ future development.
+Two street connections have been provided to the north (northwest and northeast), two street connections to the south along with a pedestrian path, a street connection to the east onto Devon Avenue has been provided, and a connection to Lone Oak to the west.
+By providing these connections, block length and connectivity have been met.
 Due to the topography of the lot to the west, an additional street connection to the west is not feasible.